pgstef/check_pgbackrest/tests/centos7/README.md

   * `icinga-srv` executes check_pgbackrest by ssh with Icinga 2;
   * `pgsql-srv` hosting a primary pgsql cluster with pgBackRest installed;
   * `backup-srv` hosting the MinIO server;
-  * pgBackRest backups are use to build a Streaming Replication with `backup-srv` as standby server.
+  * pgBackRest backups are used to build a Streaming Replication with `backup-srv` as standby server.

 ### 4. pgBackRest configured to backup and archive to an Azurite container

   * `icinga-srv` executes check_pgbackrest by ssh with Icinga 2;
   * `pgsql-srv` hosting a primary pgsql cluster with pgBackRest installed;
   * `backup-srv` hosting an Azurite docker container;
+  * pgBackRest backups are used to build a Streaming Replication with `backup-srv` as standby server.

+### 5. pgBackRest configured to backup and archive to a fake-gcs-server container

+  * `icinga-srv` executes check_pgbackrest by ssh with Icinga 2;
+  * `pgsql-srv` hosting a primary pgsql cluster with pgBackRest installed;
+  * `backup-srv` hosting a fake-gcs-server docker container;
-  * pgBackRest backups are use to build a Streaming Replication with `backup-srv` as standby server.
+  * pgBackRest backups are used to build a Streaming Replication with `backup-srv` as standby server.

 ## Testing